 Ho Tzu Nyen

-In Langugae, we hear fragments of texts by three different members of the Kyoto School.
+In Language, we hear fragments of texts by three different members of the Kyoto School.
 The first text is The Problem of Japanese Culture, developed from a public lecture the Nishida delivered in 1938.
 The second and third texts are by Hajime Tanabe (1885 –1962) and Kiyoshi Miki (1897 – 1945).

 Produced in collaboration with Acute Art